AntiSocialFox/competitive-coding-solutions/README.md

 6. Wait for confirmation

 P.S.
-Submit your solutions in 4 sections to apply for Hacktoberfest'20.
+Submit your solutions to apply for Hacktoberfest'20.

 https://hacktoberfest.digitalocean.com/

-Enjoy the free Tee !